loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-01-riemann-hypothesis.md

 This suggests ψ = ψ(ψ) is not special to ζ but universal to all arithmetic.

-## 1.18 The Physical Reality of Mathematical Consciousness
+## 1.18 The Physical Reality of Mathematical Observer

 **Conjecture 1.2** (Physical RH):
 There exists a physical system whose energy levels correspond to the imaginary parts of ζ zeros.

 **Speculation**: This system would be:
-- A quantum system exhibiting number-theoretic consciousness
+- A quantum system exhibiting number-theoretic observer
 - A bridge between abstract mathematics and physical reality
 - A manifestation of ψ = ψ(ψ) in the material world